Wicked Little Letters: Plot

-Privately, Edith is revealed to be the sender, having orchestrated the affair to channel her repressed anger towards Edward's maltreatment of her.
+Edith is revealed to be the sender, having orchestrated the plot to channel her repressed anger towards Edward's maltreatment of her.
 She writes another letter to herself, only for it to be intercepted by an unknowing Victoria, who collapses and dies upon reading it.
 While concluding the police formalities, Gladys notices similarities between Edith's signature and the letters; again, her claims are dismissed by Spedding, who suspends her from duty for violating his order not to investigate the case.
 Undeterred, Gladys enlists Ann, Mabel and Kate to investigate privately, albeit without Rose's involvement.
 Edith evades Gladys and outsmarts her while posting another letter.
 On the eve of her trial, Rose finally discovers the ruse when she notices that the distinctive form of the letter G on a commercial sign that Edith had painted earlier is identical to that in the letters.

-During the trial, Rose admits her infamy for her profuse vulgarities, noting she would have communicated them verbally rather than write the anonymous letters.
+During the trial, Rose admits her infamy for her profuse vulgarities, but claims that she would have communicated them verbally rather than write the anonymous letters.
 Her defence counsel also points to Edith's handwriting but is dismissed.
 The prosecution corners Rose by revealing Nancy's true origins as an illegitimate child and not the daughter of a killed Great War soldier, as Rose had previously claimed.
 The revelation upsets both Nancy and Bill.

-Later, Edith confronts Edward over his control, he was the one who tipped off child services on Rose; he shuts her up.
-The next day, Gladys and the trio realise Edith would write a final letter and thus prepare stamps marked with specially prepared invisible ink for Edith to use, which she falls for.
+Later, Edith confronts Edward over his control, and that he was the one who tipped off child services on Rose; he shuts her up.
+The next day, Gladys and the trio suspect Edith will write a final letter, and thus they prepare stamps marked with specially prepared invisible ink for Edith to use, which she does.
 Rose flees when Spedding attempts to arrest her prematurely.
-She corners Edith over her trickery, culminating in their exchanging foul language; she eventually goads her into posting the letter.
-Gladys has her niece intercept it inside the mailbox, and then demonstrates Edith's culpability by revealing the special ink, resulting in Edith's arrest and Rose's exoneration.
+She corners Edith over her trickery, culminating in their exchanging foul language, and eventually goads her into posting the letter.
+Gladys has her niece intercept it inside the mailbox and then demonstrates Edith's culpability by revealing the special ink, resulting in Edith's arrest and Rose's exoneration.

 Following the trial, the two women share a civil moment; Edith regrets the end of the friendship, explaining she meant no harm.
 She manages a final, defiant moment against Edward by cursing at him publicly, much to his shock and Rose's glee.
-Edith was sentenced to twelve months hard labour, Rose was never accused again, and Gladys was commended for her actions.
+Edith is sentenced to twelve months hard labour, Rose is never accused again, and Gladys is commended for her actions.